Monthly Archives: September 2017

 A full international with Spain, the young midfielder impressed with the Yellow Submarine, convincing BarÃ§a to exercise their buyback option on the player, re-signing him for just €3.5million.
 SuÃ¡rez didn't go back to the Camp Nou to merely make up the numbers, however; he returned because he believed he could fight his way into the starting XI and stay there.

-"I left always having the idea of returning," SuÃ¡rez said upon being unveiled as a Barcelona player for the
+"I left always having the idea of returning," SuÃ¡rez said upon being unveiled as a Barcelona player for the second time.

 When AS Roma announced the signing of Rick Karsdorp from Feyenoord in a deal worth an initial €14 million, excitement had to be tempered due to the knee injury he was suffering.